 You can use a timer to help you keep to a schedule.

-It can be hugely uplifting to meditate early in the morning, before you would normally get up.
+To schedule your daily meditation time, it can be hugely uplifting to meditate early in the morning, before you would normally get up.
 By scheduling an earlier start, you enter a magical space when it’s possibly quieter all around you.
 This may give your meditation time an added dimension.

 From a biological point of view, when we first awake, we are supported to meditate.
 As we awaken our brainwaves are increasing their cycle rate, from Delta (sleep) up through Theta and Alpha (slower brainwave activity).